-- Gen X– Those who are born between 1965 to 1980.
+- Gen X– Those who were born between 1965 to 1980.
 The age range is 41-56 years.
 They have well-settled families.
 They run successful careers, supposedly.

-- Gen Y- Those who are born between 1981 to 1996.
+- Gen Y- Those who were born between 1981 and 1996.
 The age range is 25-40 years.
 In other words, they are called millennials.
 Many have started their careers in this demography.
 They want to create a family or already have started one.

 The younger generation of Gen-Z is born with a gadget-savvy world and abundant resources to learn and grow.
 But still, they face problems that the previous generations didn’t meet in their time.

 - Economic crisis– The tumultuous international market has led to many job losses in formal and informal sectors.
 The economic growth is at rock bottom and has caused much anxiety among the freshly job-searching junta.
 Those already earning money are now in money-saving mode as the future is uncertain.
 Unlike millennials, who value the experience more, Gen-Z is more concerned about the immediate consumption of materialistic values.

 - Recession– AI and machine learning have become the primary concern for job cuts across the technical Domains.
 As a society that has already digitalized, job creation for manual labor in other sectors is challenging.
 The concept of universal basic income will come into the picture as many Gen-Z will become jobless despite having educational degrees.
 They must be more adaptable to learn and relearn for survival in cut-throat competition.